Khurramnaveed3233/Freelancer-Earnings-Tracker-in-Pakistan-SQL-Portfolio-Project/README.md

 ## 🎯 Objective

-To build a robust SQL data model that captures the earnings, skillsets, client ratings, and monthly growth trends of Pakistani freelancers and enables actionable insights through analytical queries.
+To build a robust SQL-based data model that tracks earnings, skills, reviews, and client details of freelancers in Pakistan.
+The goal is to uncover key trends and deliver actionable insights that can help freelancers grow their income and performance on platforms like **Upwork**, **Fiverr**, and **Freelancer**.
 ---

 ## 💼 My Goal is

-To empower freelancers in Pakistan to:
+To empower freelancers in Pakistan by:

-- Monitor their earnings and performance over time
+- Monitoring their earnings and performance trends
-- Identify high-paying platforms, skills, and categories
+- Identifying the most profitable platforms and skillsets
-- Discover trends and benchmarks to increase income and productivity
+- Providing data-backed insights for decision-making
-- Make informed business decisions using data
+- Enhancing productivity and income through analytics

 ---

-## 📂 Project Structure
+## 📂 Project Architecture

 - **Tools Used:** SQL Server, Excel, Power BI (optional), GitHub
-- **Tables Created:** 8 normalized tables with relationships
+- **Schema:** 8 normalized, interrelated tables
-- **Sample Data:** 10 records per table for prototyping
+- **Sample Data:** 10 records per table (can be scaled to 200+ for full analysis)

 ### 🗃️ Database Tables